Worldwide Guide to Women in Leadership

 2003-05 Second Minister of State and Minister of Justice

-Since ca. 1994 Vice-President and since 1998 Secretary General and Deputy Leader of the oppositional Rassemblement des républicains, RDR and 1999 acting leader as the leader fled the country.
+Since circa 1994 Vice-President and since 1998 Secretary General and Deputy Leader of the oppositional Rassemblement des républicains, RDR and 1999 acting leader as the leader fled the country.
 In December 1999 she and other opposition politicians were convicted to prison for their political activities - this caused the military to oust the autocratic President, and she was appointed the interim cabinet in January 2000. (b.
 1935-)

 1990-94 Minister of Women's Affairs Claire-Thérèse Elisabeth Grah